osmandapp/docs/content/osmand/plugins/trip-recording.md

 #### START RECORDING

-In the **iOS** version, to start recording, tap the REC widget, and in the opened Start dialog, it is possible adjust the following recording settings before confirming the start of the recording by tapping **OK**:
+In the **iOS** version, to start recording, tap the REC widget, and in the opened Start dialog, it is possible to adjust the following recording settings before confirming the start of the recording by tapping **OK**:

 - **Loggin interval** - to set the frequency of the requests sent to the GPS sensor to detect and post a new point onto the route of the track;